Year when Jesus Was Born

 Convergence of the two traditions

 Evidence favoring 25 Kislev as the date of Christ's birth does not undermine the tradition that He was born on 6 January.
-On the contrary, it so happens that in 4 BC, 6 January was the Babylonian 25 Kislev (47).
-Thus, to the extent that we can be sure that Jesus was born in 4 BC, the ancient tradition affirming the date as the twenty-fifth of a month tends to authenticate the equally ancient tradition pointing to 6 January.
+On the contrary, it so happens that in 5 BC, 6 January was the Babylonian 25 Kislev (47).
+Thus, since a birth year of 5 BC is consistent with available evidence, the two ancient traditions concerning the exact date—one affirming the twenty-fifth of a month, the other pointing to 6 January—serve to authenticate each other.

 The proximity of Jesus' baptism to His birthday

-And Jesus himself [when He was baptized] began to be about thirty years of age (50).
+And Jesus himself [when He was baptized] began to be about thirty years of age.

 Although the Gospels certainly imply that Jesus was baptized a few months before Passover, the case for putting His baptism on His birthday, 6 January, is weak for two reasons.